Health Care Abroad - Europe

-Regulations on European social security coordination enhance cooperation between member countries, and reduce the number of documents needed for citizens.
+Regulations on European social security coordination entered into force on 1 May 2010, enhancing cooperation between member countries, and reducing the number of documents needed for citizens.
 Form S2, for planned medical treatment, replaces the E112, while form S1 (replacing E106, E109, E120 and E121) is used to register for health care.
-The EU has an introduction to the coordinated EU Social Security forms and claims process.

-Note: The European Health Insurance Card, EHIC remains unchanged.
+Note: The European Health Insurance Card, EHIC (formerly the E111) remains unchanged.

 Form S1: Registration for Health Care Cover

-A person living in one EU country, insured in another, can register for health care cover with the S1 form.
+A person living in one EU country, insured in another, can register for health care cover with the S1 form (former E106, E109, E120 and E121).
 This applies to pensioners retiring abroad, as well as families of a person working abroad.